 Issue 5 begins a year later at Arkham Asylum with Quinn in front of the psychiatry board for her legal hearing.
 With her attempt to prove her legal sanity on the line, we transition back to our current situation as Poison Ivy is furious for her friend betraying her.
 Batman fires a Batarang at her which knocks over several chemicals.
 However, Pamela exclaims that the beakers also contained her carnivorous plants as she sends them after our heroes.

-While Batman and Nightwing fight for their survival, Harley comes in and tackles Isley since she’s scared of her friend losing enough of her humanity where innocents get hurt to the point and that she must be brought to a brutal end.
+While Batman and Nightwing fight for their survival, Harley comes in and tackles Isley since she’s scared of her friend losing enough of her humanity to the point where enough innocents have been hurt and that she must be brought to a brutal end.
 Our heroes manage to free themselves from the vicious plants as Poison Ivy isn’t phased by Harley’s tears, allowing her to make her escape.
 Seeing the destruction from afar, Shrubby realizes that he’s no longer working for Isley as he takes off as well.

 Overall, this is a simple prologue that mainly delivers in its set-up.
 Each chapter is short enough to make it a casual read, the artwork is mainly solid in replicating Bruce Timm’s style and the characters are just as enjoyable as they would turn out to be in the film.
 While the narrative could have benefited from a more solid set-up between Pamela and Jason Woodrue for their eventual plans, it was still enjoyable to see the pieces fall into place for a film that was solid in its comedy and thrills.
 Give this five-part prologue a read, since you’ll never feel like a second banana by the end of this tale.